 The term Indecent Assault refers to sexual assault offences, or series of acts exclusive of rape committed against another person without consent.
 At Andrews Legal, our team of indecent assault lawyers are highly experienced in defending those who have been charged with this offence.
 To find out more about this offence or to seek representation, contact our indecent assault lawyers today.

 Contact Us for a Free Initial Consultation

-If you have been charged with an Assault, Assault Occasioning Bodily Harm, Grievous Bodily Harm or a Wounding offence contact us in the enquiry form below to book a special discounted initial consultation for 45 minutes ($190) with one of our assault lawyers in Perth.
+If you have been charged with an Assault, Assault Occasioning Bodily Harm, Grievous Bodily Harm, Indecent Assault, or a Wounding offence, please contact us via the enquiry form below to book a special discounted initial consultation for 45 minutes ($190) with one of our assault lawyers in Perth.
 Or simply phone us on (08) 9221 2991 today.